atsushieno/aap-core/docs/design/EXTENSIBILITY.md

 ## AAP extensibility basics

 In a typical extension API in a plugin format, it is a set of API (data types + functions) without implementation.
-In AAP, plugin extension implementation (native code) is not loadable within the host (technically it is possible on Android platform, but Google Play Store will kick out your app), and thus we have a proxying system that transmits the requests and responses.
+In AAP, plugin extension implementation (native code) is not loadable within the host (technically it is possible on Android platform, but Google Play Store will kick out your app), and thus we have a proxying system that transmits the requests and responses across apps.

 AAP since 0.7.8 handles that via Binder IPC or MIDI 2.0 SysEx8.
 Each extension comes with a proxying support that the extension developer needs to implement (though most of the extensions are "standard" and AAP framework developers implement them), and those proxies are called **AAPXS** (AAP Extension Service).